-Hands up if you’ve told your bored (and dyslexic) kids to go read a book?
-Reading a book when you’re bored is great advice except for the fact that for many struggling or reluctant readers, reading is too much of a chore to be enjoyable.
-Choosing a few High Interest/Low Readability (hi-lo) books for your bookshelves may be just the remedy for this problem.
+Have you ever told your bored (and dyslexic) kids to go read a book?
+I know I have!
+The problem with this advice is that for many struggling readers, reading is still too difficult to be enjoyable.
+Choosing a few Hi-Lo books (high interest/low readability) for your struggling or reluctant readers may be just the remedy for this problem.

-Hi-Lo books can motivate struggling readers by providing books on topics that are engaging and that are targeted toward their reading level.
-Hi-Lo books can help build reading fluency, vocabulary, background knowledge and interest in reading.
-Hi-Low books have the advantage of looking like chapter books and are written about interesting topics with easy readability.
+Hi-Lo books can motivate struggling readers by providing books on topics that are engaging that are also targeted toward their independent reading level.
+Hi-Lo books can help build reading fluency, vocabulary, background knowledge, and interest in reading.
+They also have the advantage of looking like chapter books and are written about interesting topics with easy readability.

 What a great find these books have been for our family!
 Many companies offer Hi-Lo books for struggling readers.

 Here are some of our favorites:

 Great Illustrated Classics

 Great Illustrated Classics are just that.
 With large print, an illustration on every other page and excellent classic stories such as Treasure Island, Oliver Twist, Anne of Green Gables and Pride and Prejudice, our kids eat these books up.
 Written at approximately a 2-3rd grade level, they are excellent for both the young reader and the older struggling reader.
 Some of these are available on Kindle with Whispersync technology.
 Out of print.
 Search Amazon for used versions.

 Similar to the Great Illustrated Classics.
 I look for all of these books at yard sales, used curriculum sales and thrift stores but they can be purchased fairly inexpensively in paperback via Amazon as well.

 The website allows you to browse books by reading level or subject/genre.
 In addition, High Noon Books offers many resources for teaching kids with reading struggles.